JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 ## TestExecutableOverride

-Default: "{source}"
+Default: ""

 Override the name of the executable used to run the tests.
-The string `{source}` will be replaced by the original source executable.
 Meant for using Catch2 in non-standard ways.
 For example, you can wrap the execution in a custom tool.
-Most useful in conjuction with
+Most useful in conjuction with `ExtraParameters`.
-`ExtraParameters`.
+Supports `%ENVIRONMENT VARIABLES%`.

 ## ExtraParameters